MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsetrxdrainpacketiterator.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingSetRxDrainPacketIterator** method advances the beginning of the drain section for a receive queue's packet ring to the current index of the ring's drain packet iterator.
+The **NetRingSetRxDrainPacketIterator** method advances the beginning of the drain section for a receive (Rx) queue's packet ring to the current index of the ring's drain packet iterator.

 ## Syntax